OscarHickey/NFLTeams/README.md

 @param coach {string} - the name of desired coach (this can be capitalized or lower case but will display "that coach doesn't exist" if misspelled.)

-The output will be the coach (string)
+The output will be the coach (list)

 function getCoaches(coach)